Irony or sinister plot? George Soros’ 'friend' invests in Adani Group

 The financial world will be closely watching as this story unfolds.
 The US Securities and Exchange Commission (SEC) and the Securities and Exchange Board of India (SEBI) are likely to monitor these developments closely, ensuring that market forces operate transparently and fairly.
 As the dust settles, one thing is clear—the days of unchecked market manipulation may be numbered, and the future could well belong to honest growth and sustainable investments.

-Gautam Adani Hindenburg research stock George Soros investment
+Hindenburg research Gautam Adani investment stock George Soros